weareopensource/Angular/README.md

 ```

 <br>
-To modify the logo and the title, directy edit the `self` entry of the coreConfiguration object.
+In order to modify the logo and the title, directy edit the `self` entry of the coreConfiguration object.
 <br>
 core.configuration.ts:
 ```